eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 }
 ```

 Next we need to call this method before entering any view.
-For this, we will utilize a `BeforeEnterListener` added to every `UI`.
-To add it as soon as a `UI` is created, we will use a [ServiceInitListener](https://vaadin.com/docs/v14/flow/advanced/tutorial-service-init-listener.html).
+For this, we utilize a `BeforeEnterListener` added to every `UI`.
+To add it as soon as a `UI` is created, we can use a [VaadinServiceInitListener](https://vaadin.com/docs/v14/flow/advanced/tutorial-service-init-listener.html).

 Create a class implementing the `VaadinServiceInitListener` interface, and implement the `serviceInit` method.